enricoanderson1337/ansible_linux_pxe_windows/README.md

 After the edit apply the config with `netplan apply` and check the result with `ip a`.

-### Make a ssh host entry for your ubuntu PXE-Server
+### Make a ssh host entry for your ubuntu pxe-Server

 To be able to log on via `ssh <hostname>` instead of `ssh <username>@<IP>` make an entry to your `~/.ssh/config`